top of page

 Combining protein with resistance training is essential to stimulate muscle growth or maintenance.
 Without strength stimulus, extra protein may go unused.

-Even simple bodyweight exercises, resistance bands, or light weights done 2–3 times weekly can help.
+Even simple bodyweight exercises (Pilates), resistance bands, or light weights done 2–3 times weekly can help.
 Progressive overload (increasing intensity or volume) is key to ongoing gains.

 Sleep & Recovery